capital-G/supercollider-wiki/Installing-SuperCollider-on-Ubuntu-systems.md

     sudo apt-get install supercollider

 ## Checking the installation worked
 First, open the SuperCollider IDE by searching for and running 'SuperCollider IDE'.
-The IDE should open and give you three main panes: a large blank text window, a help window and a post window containing text about how the startup process went.
+The IDE should open and give you three main panes:
+* a large blank text window
+* a help window
+* a post window containing text about how the startup process went.
-Secondly, boot the server using the command in the Language menu, or Ctrl+B.
+Secondly, boot the server using the command in the Language menu, or <kbd>Ctrl</kbd>+<kbd>B</kbd>.
 Thirdly, enter the following into the blank text window:

     {SinOsc.ar}.play